 Because of its scarcity in Earth's crust, only a few hundred tonnes are produced annually, and given its important uses, it is highly valuable and is a major precious metal commodity.
 (18)

-Difference to normal business is assets usage for backing up the Ixinium (XXA) cryptocurrency price value.
-While the normal business model is to buy, hold, exchange and/or sell, the Ixinium purchase program is only to buy and hold.
-Meaning, all precious metals what Ixinium buys, is off from the market availability forever.
+Difference to the normal business is asset usage for backing up the Ixinium XXA cryptocurrency base price value.
+While the normal business model is to buy, hold, exchange and/or sell, the Ixinium Foundation purchase program is only to buy and hold.
+Meaning, all precious metals what the Ixinium Foundation purchases, is off from the market availability forever.

-None of Ixinium precious metals purchase produces recycling like for example the car industry.
-In the long run, Ixinium can be a major holder for some rare precious metals, creating market conditions where rare precious metals might have pressure for higher prices.
-The more Ixinium holds precious metals, more free availability is off from the global precious metals market.
-Example with platinum, Ixinium holding amount and continuous purchase program might end the situation, where Ixinium could buy platinum +10% over platinum global market price just to fill Ixinium's demand, while it might do shortage to car industry demand, because of their catalytic converter parts budget.
+None of Ixinium Foundation's precious metals purchase produces recycling like for example in the car industry.
+In the long run, XXA can be a major player for some rare precious metals, creating market conditions where rare precious metals might have demand pressure what might be seen on market prices.
+The more Ixinium Foundation holds precious metals, more free availability is off from the global precious metals markets.
+Example with platinum, Ixinium Foundation holding amount and continuous purchase program might end the situation, where Ixinium Foundation could buy platinum +10% over platinum global market price just to fill Ixinium Foundation's demand, while it might do shortage to car industry demand, because of their catalytic converter parts budget.

-For precious metals storage, there are seven global vaults: New York, Salt Lake City, London, Zurich, Australia, Toronto, and Singapore; run by Brinks, Loomis, and MalcaAmit.
-Auditing of physical holdings is done by Inspectorate and all Ixinium precious metals are fully insured for replacement value by Lloyds of London.
+For the Ixinium Foundation's precious metals storage, there are seven global vaults: New York, Salt Lake City, London, Zurich, Australia, Toronto, and Singapore; run by Brinks, Loomis, and MalcaAmit.
+Auditing of physical holdings is done by Inspectorate and all Ixinium Foundation's precious metals are fully insured for replacement value by Lloyds of London.

-IXAT value is 1:1 to $1.00.
-When Ixinium purchases precious metals, the ame amount of IXAT tokens will be created and transferred under XXA ownership as is precious metals USD value what was just purchased.
+IXAT value is 1:1 to US $1.00.
+When Ixinium Foundation purchases precious metals, the same amount of IXAT tokens will be "minted" as was the USD value of the purchase and transferred under XXA ownership.
 In the IXAT production code, IXAT has only one address where it can be transferred, XXA address.
 After IXAT transaction, IXAT is automatically locked to its place under XXA ownership.
 No other transaction is possible in the future for just transferred IXAT.

 IXAT works like an asset-based investment portfolio.
 Initial XXA works like a share of the portfolio and value of the portfolio comes of the assets that the portfolio owns.
-In this way, Ixinium brings physical precious metals value to the digital form.
-Every IXAT asset transaction can be verified from the blockchain as well as physical precious metals asset value is viewable at Ixinium web site, where precious metals holdings are updated daily and precious metals current market price is updated in every 10 minutes.
+In this way, The Ixinium Foundation brings physical precious metals value to the digital form.
+Every IXAT asset transaction can be verified from the blockchain as well as physical precious metals asset value is viewable at Ixinium web site, where precious metals holdings are updated daily and precious metals current market price is updated daily when precious metals markets are open.

-The Ixinium Foundation has been set up for the long term asset protection of cryptocurrency asset Ixinium XXA, created and solely owned by Baltic Representative Office OÜ.
+The Ixinium Foundation has been set up for the long term asset holding and protection for physical base value assets, backing the cryptocurrency Ixinium XXA, what is created and solely owned by Baltic Representative Office OÜ.

 Baltic Representative Office OÜ